Loammi Baldwin: Political career

 Baldwin was elected to various public offices between 1780 and 1796.
 He was appointed high sheriff of Middlesex County in 1780, and was the first to hold office after the adoption of the state constitution.
-From 1778-1784, he represented Woburn in the Massachusetts General Court.
-In 1794, he was a candidate for election to the United States House of Representatives, and obtained all the votes cast in Woburn but one.
+From 1778 to 1784, he represented Woburn in the Massachusetts General Court.
+He ran in six elections for the U.S. House of Representatives: in 1788 for the 3rd congressional district, in 1794, 1796, and 1798 for the 10th congressional district, and in 1810 and the 1811 special election for the 4th congressional district; in 1794, he obtained all but one of the 41 votes cast in Woburn.

 Engineering career

 Baldwin began work with his older sons on the Middlesex Canal in 1794 and after nine years, the canal began service in 1803.
 He later worked on Boston's fortifications.
 His son Cyrus continued his father's work on the Middlesex Canal as an agent for the canal company.
 His son Benjamin worked on the Boston Mill Dam until his early death at the age of 43.

 Other

 Baldwin was elected a Fellow of the American Academy of Arts and Sciences in 1782.
 He opposed Shays' Rebellion.
 His published work as a member of the AAAS included early experiments with electricity "An account of a Curious Appearance of the Electrical Fluid," (Memoirs Am.
 Acad.
 Vol. 1, 1785, pp. 257–259); and "Observations on Electricity and an Improved Mode of Constructing Lightning Rods," (Memoirs, Vol. 2, pt.
 2, 1804, pp. 96–104).

 The first paper was written in 1783, and the "curious appearance" described was produced by raising an electrical kite at the time of a thunder shower.
 The experiments, however, were tried in July 1771.
 At that time the author mentions that there stood some lofty trees near his house, and also a shop near by it.
 His parents, family, and neighbors witnessed the "electrical effect" he succeeded in producing.
 The date of preparing the second article was January 25, 1797.

 His Baldwin House home—originally built in 1660 and expanded in the 1800s—still stands in Woburn and is currently in use as a Chinese restaurant.